cstauffer317/ci/README.md

 These priciples act as a mechanism to break down the tools and techniques surrounding each segment of the projects.

-The segments of this projects are:
+The segments of this project are:

 * Planning
 * Development